oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/examining-and-updating-the-build-spec.md

 ##  Task 5: Uploading your changes

+  1. Add the build_spec we just created to the repo

+  - `git add .`

-  1. Let's commit these changes to your local git repo (the one in the cloud shell you are using).
+  2. Let's commit these changes to your local git repo (the one in the cloud shell you are using).
 In the OCI Cloud shell type

   - `git commit -a -m 'Set secret OCIDs and updated version'`